-The student is encouraged to speak with the teacher if the student knows of an absence ahead of time so that the teacher and student may plan any makeup work.
+The student is encouraged to speak with his or her teacher if the student knows of an absence ahead of time so that the teacher and student may plan any makeup work.
 Please remember the importance of student attendance at school.
-With limited exceptions, all absences count for the

-90 percent threshold set in state law regarding attendance for credit or final grade.
-[See Attendance for Credit or Final Grade (All Grade Levels).]
+With limited exceptions, all absences count for the 90 percent threshold set in state law regarding attendance for credit or final grade.
+[See Attendance for Credit or Final Grade on page 28.]

-A student Involved In an extracurricular activity must notify teachers ahead of time about any absences.
+A student involved in an extracurricular activity must notify his or her teachers ahead of time about any absences.